farhan-navas/qr-code/README.md

 After this project, I feel it is important for me to start learning CSS frameworks.
 The first one that I will be focusing on is Tailwind CSS and after gaining proficiency in this framework I hope to be able to build better styled websites.

-I would also like to learn more about JS Libraries and Frameworks, which I am not yet fluent in
+I would also like to learn more about JS Libraries and Frameworks, which I am not yet fluent in.

 ## Author